FaizanAhmadFazzu/data-visualization-task/README.md

 ### `yarn start`

+Open http://localhost:3000 with your browser to see the result.
 Then You will show page with two data tables

 ### 1. Class-wise statistics for Flavanoids
 ![Screenshot from 2023-09-14 13-21-46](https://github.com/FaizanAhmadFazzu/data-visualization-task/assets/50393638/4d58929d-f8b7-43b8-8ed7-e270c06f20e8)